Skip to content Accessibility statement

 Can I increase the amount I want to borrow later in the year?

-Yes, provided your borrower will allow you to increase the amount you are borrowing, the University can certify an amount up to your maximum cost of attendance (this includes any federal loans if you are borrowing a combination of federal and private loans).
+Yes - provided your borrower will allow you to increase the amount you are borrowing, the University can certify an amount up to your maximum Cost of Attendance (this includes any Federal Aid if you are borrowing a combination of federal and private loans).

-If you wish to increase the amount you are borrowing, please contact Student Financial Support with full details of the changes you wish to make.
+If you wish to increase the amount you are borrowing, please contact the Student Financial Support Team with full details of the changes you wish to make.